Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Introduction

 Let $(\Mrn,\gRN)$ denote the Reissner--Nordstr\"om exterior.
 A coordinate system $(x^\mu)$ on $\Mrn$ induces the conjugate coordinate system $(x^\mu, p^\mu)$ on the tangent bundle $T \Mrn$ by representing each $p \in T_x \Mrn$ as $p = p^\mu \partial_\mu|_x$.
 We define the mass-shell $\mathcal{P} \subset T \Mrn$ as the set

 A function $f: \mathcal{P} \rightarrow \R_{\geq 0}$ solves the massless Vlasov equation if $f$ is conserved along the geodesic flow or equivalently if

 where $X$ denotes the geodesic spray, $\Gamma^\mu_{\alpha \beta}$ denote the Christoffel symbols in the coordinates $(x^\mu)$ and we have given the explicit expression of the geodesic spray in conjugate coordinates $(x^\mu, p^\mu)$.
-Let $\tau: \Mrn \rightarrow \R$ such that $\Sigma_0 = \{ \tau = 0 \}$ is a spherically symmetric Cauchy hypersurface which connects the event horizon and future null infinity and such that the hypersurfaces $\Sigma_\tau$ of constant $\tau > 0$ are obtained from $\Sigma_0$ by the flow of the timelike Killing field.
+Let $\tau: \Mrn \rightarrow \R$ such that $\Sigma_0 = \{ \tau = 0 \}$ is a spherically symmetric Cauchy hypersurface which connects the event horizon and future null infinity and such that the hypersurfaces $\Sigma_\tau$ of constant $\tau > 0$ are obtained by propagating $\Sigma_0$ forward in time along the flow of the timelike Killing field.
 See Figure~\ref{penrose_tau} for an illustration and Section~\ref{timecoordinate} for a precise definition.
 If we denote the mass-shell over the initial Cauchy hypersurface $\Sigma_0$ by $\mathcal{P}_0 = \mathcal{P}|_{\Sigma_0}$ then we may treat the massless Vlasov equation as the initial value problem